rudra520/Haxplore-BROZZZZ/README.md

 ## 🚀 Our MVP Solution

 We built a **lightweight web + WhatsApp-integrated system** that works on low-end phones and spotty networks.

-The MVP (shown in `1000047663.png`) includes:
+ The MVPincludes:

 - 📨 **WhatsApp message parser** – forward a message to our number, and it auto-creates a task/report
 - 🗂️ **Task board** – assign, update, and track field tasks